Chronial/wsl-sudo/README.rst

 With argument "-nw" is specified, sudoserver.py hides it's console window.

-11. **sudoserver** sets an aditional environment variables ELEVATED_SHELL=1.
+11. **sudoserver**, when spawning child, sets an aditional environment variable,  ELEVATED_SHELL=1.
 You can use this to change your shell prompt (PS1), in order to see which environment you are in.